Advising and Support

 Global Pre-Arrival Support Advisor (GPS Advisor)

 The Global Pre-Arrival Support Advisor (GPS Advisor) supports new international students from the point of offer through to semester one.
 Learn more.

 International Student Advisors

-The International Student Advisors provide advising and immigration support for all international undergraduate and graduate students looking to transition on U of G campus and life in Canada.
+The International Student Advisors provide advising and immigration support for all international undergraduate and graduate students looking to transition to life on the U of G campus and in Canada.
 Learn more.

 Indigenous Student Advisor